-Breaking the rules may result in dismissal from the examination and may invalidate your results.
+These security protocols must be followed.
+If not, it may result in your dismissal from the examination and may invalidate your results.

 The examination duration

-The examination session includes your registration, an orientation session, a component of multiple-choice questions (MCQs) of up to 3.5 hours in the morning and a clinical decision making (CDM) component of 4 hours in the afternoon.
+The examination session includes your registration, an orientation session, a component of multiple-choice questions (MCQs) of up to four hours in the morning and a clinical decision making (CDM) component of 3.5 hours in the afternoon.
 A one-hour lunch break is offered between the MCQ and CDM examination component.